Oral and Maxillofacial Surgeon — What?

 Unlike many specialized medical doctors, an OMFS can count on a limited number of after-hour emergency dentist surgeries.
 The rather normal hours that an OMFS keep allows a person in this profession to not only reap the personal satisfaction of helping those in need of complex medical attention, but do so while maintaining an excellent personal life balance.
 It is, perhaps for these last two reasons, that many would-be doctors choose to enter into the OMFS specialty (ironically, perhaps, many an OMFS ends up a certified doctor, too).

-If you're looking for a great dentist in your area, we can help you find one.
+If you're looking for a great oral and maxillofacial specialist in your area, we can help you find one.